Chart Color Schemes

 Berwick - South East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Berwick, as of the South East trail regional benchmarks, 31.0% of residents aged 15 and above hold university degrees, compared to Greater Melbourne's 37.0%.
-This difference suggests potential for educational development.
-Bachelor degrees are most prevalent at 20.1%, followed by postgraduate qualifications (8.3%) and graduate diplomas (2.6%).
-Vocational credentials are also common, with 31.9% of residents aged 15 and above holding them - advanced diplomas at 12.5% and certificates at 19.4%.
+In Berwick, South East trail regional benchmarks indicate that 31.0% of residents aged 15 and above hold university degrees, compared to 37.0% in Greater Melbourne.
+The most common educational qualification is the bachelor degree, held by 20.1% of residents.
+Postgraduate qualifications are held by 8.3%, while graduate diplomas are held by 2.6%.
+Vocational credentials are prominent, with 31.9% of residents aged 15 and above holding them.

 Frequently Asked Questions - Education